domiyanyue/my_notes/move_semantics_rvalue_reference.md

 Now we can bind both an rvalue or lvalue (using explicit cast `std::move`) to an rvalue reference parameter.
 We will see next how to write a move constructor.

 ### Move Constructor
 As we mentioned in the beginning, rvalue references and move semantics are proposed to solve this problem: reduce unnecessary copying.
-In that specific case, we need to creat a constructor that performs move instead of copy.
+In that specific case, we need to create a constructor that performs move instead of copy.
 Imagine we have a class that encapsulates an pointer style array, before C++11, we would write it as:
 ```C++
 class MyArray{
 public: